 The jogscotland Team

-If you prefer to jog on your own, you can still download our jogging programmes and use them for yourself.
+If you prefer to walk or jog on your own, you can download our programmes and use them by yourself – check out our Walk for Fitness, Learn to Run and Run 10K programmes.

 Some people who prefer to jog on their own find the NHS Couch to 5K podcast helpful.
 It progresses more quickly than the jogscotland programmes, but have a look – it might be right for you.
 You can download a series of podcasts and listen through your headphones as they guide you through each session.